 In this article

-If you're seeing a connection error page while browsing, this means DNSFilter cannot resolve the requested domain.
+A connection error page indicates that DNSFilter cannot resolve the requested domain.

 If you’re seeing this page, something is wrong.
 Please contact your DNS-Based content filtering provider for assistance

-- DNS traffic is blocked, filtered, or redirected by another security setting or ISP
+- DNS traffic is being blocked, filtered, or redirected by another security control or ISP

 DNSFilter operates a closed DNS network.

-Unlike Google and Cloudflare, we do not answer DNS traffic from unknown networks.
+Unlike Google and Cloudflare, DNSFilter only responds to DNS queries from recognized networks.

-To resolve this issue, confirm all network IP addresses are added to the DNSFilter dashboard.
-This includes:
+Resolve this issue by confirming that all relevant public IP addresses are added to the DNSFilter dashboard, including:

 DNS traffic interception